afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 The book goes into much more neurological justification of why we tend to find modern, refined foods exceptionally rewarding and not satiating.
 And why eating refined, delicious and tempting food makes you to eat more of it later.
-This are all empirical statements and they are all backed by numerous rat studies.
+These are all empirical statements and they are all backed by numerous rat studies.
 But I won't be recollecting these here.

 But more practical tips follow: eat foods that are high on satiety index.
 In